dongwook-won/dongwook-won/README.md

-# Hi there, I'm Dongwook Won 👋
+# Hello, This is Dongwook Won 👋

-### 💻 Aspiring AI & Software Engineer
+### 💻 AI Engineer & Software Engineer

 I am a Computer Science student at **Rutgers University** with a passion for Artificial Intelligence, Machine Learning, and backend system architecture.
 I love solving complex problems using data structures and building production-ready systems.